Marie Henriques: Career

 Henrigues' early work was in the Realist style but during her stay in Paris it became increasingly Impressionist.
 A visitor to Skagen, she appears to have been inspired by the work of Anna Ancher.
 She later created coloured lithographs of architectural scenes in Denmark and Greece as well as woodcuts of ancient Greek, Egyptian, Etruscan and Roman art.
 Many of her architectural and archaeological works were acquired by the Department of Archaeology and Ethnology of the University of Copenhagen.

 In 1916, Henriques was a founding member of the Society of Women Artists (Kvindelige Kunstneres Samfund) where she served on the board until 1935.
 In the 1930s, she was also a member of the Royal Academy's Council and of the board of the Kunstforeningen Art Society.
 In 1934, she was awarded the Tagea Brandt Rejselegat.

 Personal life

 Henriques never married and had no children.
 She lived on the second floor at Frederiksholms Kanal 20 in Copenhagen.
 In October 1943, she had to flee her apartment to escape the Gestapo.
 She was hiding at the Montebello Sanatorium in Helsingør where she died.
 She was buried in the Mosaisk Vestre Jewish Cemetery in Copenhagen.

+The author Hans Christian Andersen was a close friend of the Henriques family.
+He created a picture book for her when she was three years old.
+In 2017, it was sold at auction at DKK 2.9 million.